sweethomebot/go/README.md

 # SweetHomeBot core package

-This package is needed for develop a SweetHomeBot plugin.
+This package is needed for develop a SweetHomeBot GoLang plugin.

+These plugins have certain peculiarities.
+To ensure compatibility of older installations and plugins, this package use a separate versioning.
+While importing this package use following snippet:

+    import core "github.com/sweethomebot/go/core/v1"

+Also is it important, that this package is located in `/sweethomebot/go/` on your compile device.
+(Add this path to **$GOPATH**)

+The main SweetHomBot software and all plugin I provide are compiled with Go version 1.12.4 on a Raspberry Pi 2.

 ## subpackages